 Your knowledge will help inform the design and help Iarnród Éireann to improve our project plans, ensuring that it will be beneficial for you and the communities it will serve.

 Delivery of the DART+ Coastal North project will support existing communities along the railway and support future sustainable development.
 The project will serve all existing stations along the railway corridor between Dublin City Centre and Drogheda MacBride Station, including those located on the Howth Branch, with electric powered trains that have a lower carbon footprint than the existing diesel trains.
 The frequency and quality of service will provide a viable transport alternative to communities along the route and help encourage people to migrate from private car use.
 This will assist Ireland in reducing greenhouse gas emissions from transport and help combat climate change.

-The extended electrification of the Northern Line will so far as possible, remain within the existing railway corridor.
-However, studies are ongoing for certain infrastructural interventions, which may require additional land take e.g., substations, bridge modifications and construction compounds.
+The extended electrification of the Northern Line will, in so far as possible, remain within the existing railway corridor.
+However, studies completed to date have identified a limited number of infrastructural interventions, which may require additional land take e.g. substations, bridge modifications and construction compounds.

 Key Infrastructural Elements

-DART+ Coastal North is seeking to extend the existing electrified rail network from Malahide to Drogheda and to increase rail capacity on the Northern Line between Dublin City Centre and Drogheda MacBride Station, including the Howth Branch.
+DART+ Coastal North is seeking to extend the existing electrified rail network from Malahide to Drogheda (circa 37km) as well as increasing rail capacity on the Northern Line between Dublin City Centre and Drogheda MacBride Station, including the Howth Branch.

 DART+ Coastal North Route Map